lifting-bits/mcsema/README.md

 ## Separation of Components

-MC-Semantics is separated into two conceptual parts: control flow recovery and instruction translation.
+McSema is separated into two conceptual parts: control flow recovery and instruction translation.

 The two parts communicate via a control flow graph structure that contains native code.
 This control flow graph structure connects basic blocks and defines information about external calls, but provides no further semantic information.

-The `bin_descend` program attempts to recover a control flow graph from a given binary file.
+An IDAPython script, `get_cfg.py`, attempts to recover a control flow graph from a given binary file.
 It will write the recovered control flow graph into a Google Protocol Buffer serialized file.
 There is also an IDAPython script to recover control flow from within IDA Pro.

 The `cfg_to_bc` program attempts to convert a control flow graph structure into LLVM bitcode.
 This translation process is more a transcription act than an analysis, since a control flow structure has already been recovered.